deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ### Step 1.
 Modelling the decoder as a RNN

 We model the decoder as a Bi-directional RNN that has a forward pass and a backward pass. this allows the decoder to estimate each bit based on the whole received sequence, instead of just the past ones.
 In particular, we use GRU; empirically, we see GRU and LSTM have similar performance.
-We also use two layers of Bi-GRU because The input to each 1st layer GRU cell is received coded bits, i.e., noise sequence **n<sub>k</sub>**  added to the k-th coded bits **c<sub>k</sub>**.
+We also use two layers of Bi-GRU because the input to each 1st layer GRU cell is received coded bits, i.e., noise sequence **n<sub>k</sub>**  added to the k-th coded bits **c<sub>k</sub>**.
 The output of each 2nd layer GRU cell is the estimate of b<sub>k</sub>.

 <center><img src="https://hyejikim1.github.io/images/twolayerbiGRUDec.png"></center>

 Here is an excerpt of python code that defines the decoder neural network.
-In this post, we introduce codes built on Keras library, which is arguably one of the easiest deep learning libraries, as a gentle introduction to deep learning programming for channel coding.
+In this post, we introduce codes built on Keras library, for its simplicity, as a gentle introduction to deep learning programming for channel coding.
 The complete code and installation guides can be found [here](https://github.com/deepcomm/RNNViterbi).